Overnight Stays Away from the Placement or Other Care Arrangements

 There is no statutory duty for DBS checks to be carried out on adults in a private household where a child may stay overnight.

-When deciding whether or not to permit a looked after child to stay overnight with a friend or have a holiday with their friends or with relatives of their foster carer or to go on a school trip, foster carers and the responsible authority are guided to consider the following factor:
+When deciding whether or not to permit a cared for child to stay overnight with a friend or have a holiday with their friends or with relatives of their foster carer or to go on a school trip, foster carers and the responsible authority are guided to consider the following factor:

 The guidance continues: